Death of doctor who sounded coronavirus alarm sparks anger at government

 “Wuhan indeed owes Li Wenliang an apology,” Hu Xijin, editor of the government-backed Global Times tabloid, said on social media.
 “Wuhan and Hubei officials also owe a solemn apology to the people of Hubei and this country.”

-Li’s death was a “tragic reminder” of how China’s preoccupation with maintaining stability drives it to suppress vital information, Nicholas Bequelin, Southeast Asia regional director for Amnesty International said in a statement.
+Li’s death was a “tragic reminder” of how China’s preoccupation with maintaining stability drives it to suppress vital information, Nicholas Bequelin, Southeast Asia regional director for Amnesty International said.

 “China must learn the lesson from Li’s case and adopt a rights-respecting approach to combating the epidemic,” he said.

-GRAPHIC: Comparing new coronavirus to SARS and MERS - tmsnrt.rs/2GK6YVK
+GRAPHIC-Comparing new coronavirus to SARS and MERS: tmsnrt.rs/2GK6YVK

 Some media described Li as a hero “willing to speak the truth” but there were signs that discussion of his death was being censored.